paulogil93/habitua-te-ionic/README.md

 	<img src="https://pluralsight2.imgix.net/paths/images/angular-14a0f6532f.png" width=128 height=128/>
 </p>

-Chose _Angular_ because it is a frontend framework which remains one of the best solutions for web development development.
+Chose _Angular_ because it is a frontend framework which remains one of the best solutions for web development.
 It served to extend the knowledge on frontend frameworks and languages.

 ## Auth Module